 1. Exhortation is a special ability God gives some to bring encouragement and comfort to others.
 It is a helping and healing ministry.
 The literal meaning of the Greek word translated exhortation is "to call to one's side."
 In Acts 16:40 and 20:1 Paul is spoken of as giving encouragement to the churches.
 This ministry may be exercised with the bereaved, lonely, or discouraged.
 It is also employed in the spiritual counseling brought to persons in the process of normal church visitation.

-4. Leadership describes the ability to a) Help a congregation set goals in accordance with the purpose of God for the church, and b) Communicate those goals to others in such a way that they harmoniously work together to accomplish them to the glory of God.
-Romans 12:8 speaks of the spiritual gift of leadership, stating that leaders should exercise diligence and faith in their ministry.
+4. Leadership describes the ability to (l)help a congregation set goals in accordance with the purpose of God for the church, and (2) communicate those goals to others in such a way that they harmoniously work together to accomplish them to the glory of God.
+Romans 12:8 speaks of the spiritual gift of leadership, stating that in his ministry a leader should exercise diligence and faith.

 6. Extraordinary faith provides an elder with confidence in discerning God's will.
 The special gift of faith is a specific perception of God's will in a particular situation and extraordinary confidence that God will act on behalf of the church.

 You may already be a church elder and feel somewhat underused.
 What further service can an experienced elder do to contribute to the church?
 A good place to start is to ask another elder or a deacon or deaconess to accompany you as you visit members of the church on a regular basis.
 Call ahead for an appointment to visit the members in their home.
 Listen to the background of their life story and conversion, read scripture with them, and pray for them.
 It is amazing what such a spiritual visit can do!